 How will it feel?

-You will be given relaxing medication by our incredible team at East Cooper Medical Center as well as topical numbing by Dr. Bullard.
+You will be given relaxing medication by our incredible team at our ambulatory surgery center as well as topical numbing by Dr. Legare.
 You should feel little to no discomfort.

 When your cataract has been removed it may seem like a miracle.
 All the things you couldn't see clearly are bright, clear, and vivid again.
 In fact, many people no longer need glasses.
 Once the recovery period is over, life returns to normal, but clearer and in focus.